Leopard seal: Description

+The pelage is counter-shaded; consisting mainly of a blend of silver and dark-gray, with a distinctive spotted leopard-like pattern on the dorsum, and a white to light gray color ventrally.

 Distribution

-Leopard seals are pagophilic ("ice-loving") seals, which primarily inhabit the Antarctic pack ice between 50˚S and 80˚S. Sightings of vagrant leopard seals have been recorded on the coasts of Australia, New Zealand (where individuals have been seen even on the foreshores of major cities such as Auckland, Dunedin and Wellington), South America, and South Africa.
-In August 2018, an individual was sighted at Geraldton, on the west coast of Australia.
-Higher densities of leopard seals are seen in the Western Antarctic than in other regions.
+Leopard seals are pagophilic ("ice-loving") seals, which primarily inhabit the Antarctic pack ice between 50˚S and 80˚S. Higher densities of leopard seals are seen in West Antarctica than in other regions.

 Most leopard seals remain within the pack ice throughout the year and remain solitary during most of their lives with the exception of a mother and her newborn pup.
 These matrilineal groups can move further north in the austral winter to sub-antarctic islands and the coastlines of the southern continents to provide care for their pups.
 While solitary animals may appear in areas of lower latitudes, females rarely breed there.
 Some researchers believe this is due to safety concerns for the pups.

-Lone male leopard seals hunt other marine mammals and penguins in the pack ice of antarctic waters.
-The estimated population of this species ranges from 220,000 to 440,000 individuals, putting leopard seals at "least concern".
-Although there is an abundance of leopard seals in the Antarctic, they are difficult to survey by traditional visual techniques because they spend long periods of time vocalizing under the water during the austral spring and summer, when visual surveys are carried out.
-The trait of vocalizing underwater for long periods means they can be the subject of acoustic surveys, allowing researchers to gather most of what is known about them.
+The estimated population of this species ranges from 220,000 to 440,000 individuals, putting leopard seals at "Least Concern".
+Although there is an abundance of leopard seals in the Antarctic, they are difficult to survey by traditional audiovisual techniques as they spend long periods of time vocalizing under the water's surface during the austral spring and summer, when audiovisual surveys are carried out.
+This habit of submarine vocalizing makes leopard seals naturally suited for acoustic surveys, as are conducted with cetaceans, allowing researchers to gather most of what is known about them.

+Sightings of vagrant leopard seals have been recorded on the coasts of Geraldton, Western Australia, multiple locales in New Zealand, South America, and South Africa.
+Fossil evidence suggests that leopard seals were present in South Africa during the Late Pleistocene.

 Behavior

+Using data received from transmitters called satellite-linked depth recorders (SLDRs) and time-depth recorders (TDRs), which are attached to the seals' heads by scientists, it was determined that leopard seals are primarily shallow divers, but capable of diving deeper than 80 m in search for food.
+They are able to complete these dives by collapsing their lungs and re-inflating them at the surface.
+This is possible by increasing the amount of surfactants which coats the alveoli in the lungs for re-inflation.
+They also have a reinforced trachea to prevent collapse at great depth pressures.

+These seals feed on a wide variety of creatures; young leopard seals usually eat mostly krill, squid, and fish.
+Adults are able to take on more difficult but substantial prey, famously including emperor, king, rockhopper, Adélie, gentoo, and chinstrap penguins, though they also prey on other seal species such as Weddell, crabeater, Ross, young southern elephant seals, and fur seal pups.